unmaintained-stuff/tl_debug/system/modules/debug/README.txt

 One definate origin of this Exception is in the database drivers which try to close resources in their __destruct().
 The problem herein is, that those resources got already freed by PHP on it's own and therefore cause a warning and finally an Exception from within an destructor, which is illegal from within destructors.
+Update: I hope this Exception is finally tracked down and the bug squished.
+After long debugging hours with tracing into php itself in CGI mode, we (leo-unglaub and I) found out that the creation order of objects in TYPOlight DOES matter.
+Make sure you never request the database before instanciating the User (Backend or Frontend, whichever is needed according to the mode).
+If you do so, the Database object will get freed before the User class can save back it's Session data (why the session data is stored in PHP and the database is beyond my understanding though).
+To achieve this, the configuration now automatically writes itself into system/config/initconfig.php at the beginning.